 Indulge with Friends Over Tapas

 Traditional Spanish cooking is deceptively simple with high-quality recipes that have been passed down through generations.
 Taking advantage of the numerous cultural influences and nearby landscapes, the best way to experience the gastronomic breadth of foods is over tapas–small portions of local cuisine.
-It doesn’t matter where you find yourself in the country, going for tapas is as much a social experience as it is a culinary one.
 These sophisticated plates are meant to be combined and shared among several people.
 Rich in flavor and variety, these delicious bites are all about enjoying the small pleasures with friends and family.
 In certain regions in southern Spain, restaurants and bars even provide a free plate of tapas when you order a beer.
+It doesn’t matter where you find yourself in the country, tapas and sangria bars are the best places in Barcelona for people watching.

 Find the Perfect Beach For You